ashfaqur/blog/README.md

 The current implementation uses an in-memory `ConcurrentHashMap`.

-This was chosen for demo simplicity but not suitable for production because:
+This was chosen for demo simplicity but is not suitable for production because:
-- Data is in memory and not persistant.
+- Data is in memory and not persistent.
 - Memory limit can cause out of memory exception.
-- Multi-step updates are not atomic an can cause issues with multi threads.
+- Multi-step updates are not atomic and can cause issues with multi-threading.

-A database service and another container was intentionally not added to keep the solution simple:
+A database service and another container were intentionally not added to keep the solution simple:
-- As suggested in the challenge note itself to ideally have two services, one for server and another for script testing.
+- As suggested in the challenge note itself, ideally have two services, one for server and another for script testing.
 - Ensure quality and stable delivery for an earlier submission.
-- Earlier submission allows reviewers some time to review in free time.
+- Earlier submission allows reviewers some time to review in their free time.

 ## Future Work - A Front-End

 A front-end would be a great addition with blog posts and UI controls for managing them.
-An intuitive for a user seamlessly play around with the REST APIs and inherently tesitng it too.
+An intuitive way for a user to seamlessly play around with the blog posts while inherently testing the endpoints.

-For now swagger UI is there for testing the REST APIs.
+For now, Swagger UI is there for testing the REST APIs.